acbsp/bonafide.guru/en/contents.rst

 way they were performed at His physical presence – to stay **ritviks** and continue to initiate on behalf of Srila Prabhupada, according to His last instruction (from July 9 1977).
-Srila Prabhupada states that Sankirtana Movement will exist for 10.000 years on.
+Srila Prabhupada states that Saṅkīrtana Movement will exist for 10.000 years on.
 Within this time Srila Prabhupada was, is and will remain the present section in the chain of disciplic succession – the **bona fide** *diksha-guru* of our *Gaudya-sampradaya.*